 MISSION: Long lasting Design

 I believe in design with a strong personal touch and vision.
 The seasonal trends are not my driving force.
 My clothing is neither in, nor out of fashion.
 My style is a result of an individual design process.
 High quality products with a strong idea of design stand up to the time.
 Creating aesthetic objects is our responsibility for our mutual visual environment.
-The heritage of Scandinavian design is to create beauty for everyday life.
+The heritage of Nordic design is to create beauty for everyday life.

 STRATEGY: Production on demand

 To my mind, ecological responsibility means that you concentrate on the quality and you reduce the quantity.
 I only do what is necessary.
 There are no unnecessary stocks or prototypes.
 We fabricate only once the clothing is ordered.
 There is no wasted clothing in wrong sizes or in wrong colours.

 INVESTEMENT: respecting the client